unstoppabledomains/dev-docs/developer-toolkit/resolution-cli.md

 <embed src="/snippets/_new-tld-warning.md" />

-## Use Case: Retrieve the ETH Address
+## Use Case: Retrieve an ETH Address

-This will retrieve the ETH address:
+This will retrieve the ETH address of a domain:

 ```shell
 resolution resolve addr ETH -d brad.crypto